Car Insurance Deductibles

 - Whether your loan or lease specifies how much your deductible should be

 Another consideration is how much your deductible should be for different types of car insurance.
-For example, a deductible for collision insurance might be best kept low since accidents are fairly common and repairs can be expensive.
+For example, a deductible for collision auto insurance might be best kept low since accidents are fairly common and repairs can be expensive.

+You may wonder, “How does an auto insurance deductible work in certain scenarios?”
 Whether you pay a deductible after an incident depends on the type of insurance you need to make a claim with.

 Here are some examples on when you will and won’t have to pay a deductible: